Royal family members could be at risk of losing their titles.

 The last couple of months have seen a lot of controversy surrounding the royal family.

-Just two months ago Prince Harry and Meghan Markle revealed that they were to sue certain British tabloids for their negative coverage of the couple.
+Just months ago Prince Harry and Meghan Markle revealed that they were to sue certain British tabloids for their negative coverage of the couple and have since announced they’re stepping back as senior royals.

 The royal was slammed for his links to convicted sex offender and American financier Jeffrey Epstein before the controversy was further stirred up when the prince gave a TV interview last month to defend himself about the relationship.